'I was scared for my life': School shooting witnesses recount chaos

 Breaking News Emails

-The suspected shooter was identified as Dimitrios Pagourtzis and was taken into custody shortly after the shooting, sources told NBC News.
+The murder suspect was identified as Dimitrios Pagourtzis.
+He was taken into custody shortly after the shooting, officials said.
+He is charged with capital murder and aggravated assault of a peace officer and made a brief court appearance Friday afternoon.

 Witnesses and survivors recounted the sheer terror of the shooting and its frenzied aftermath.
 Teachers told students to run as fast as they could.